edepree/scripts/README.md

 ## Decoder Ring
 ##### Ruby v1.9.3

-My solution for the puzzle at http://www.puzzlenode.com/puzzles/12-secret-messages
+A solution for the puzzle at http://www.puzzlenode.com/puzzles/12-secret-messages

+## Number Converter
+##### Ruby v1.9.3

+A tool to translate numbers from Arabic numerals to English words (123 to 'one hundred and twenty three')

 # Python